(Ikebukuro - International). 6909-4850

 Higashi-Shimbashi 1-5-2, Shiodome City Center 42F.
 Open 11am-10pm (LO) daily.

 An Austalian-themed American steakhouse.
-Lunch served weekends only.
+Budget around Y2500-3000 at dinnertime.
+Lunch is served on weekends only.

 Hibino 1-8, Messe Amuse Mall 1F.
 Open 5-11pm daily.